alpivonka/WhiteRabbit/README.md

     - Target Database and generate Pseudocode SQL of table/attribute fill rates.

---White Rabbit
+## White Rabbit

-Added the ability to obtain the source table/attribute fill rates to be used within Rabbit In A Hat.
+### Added the ability to obtain the source table/attribute fill rates to be used within Rabbit In A Hat.

 ================================================================================================================================